Code-Institute-Submissions/Monocide/README.md

 ####  Visitors of the site:
     There are two main categories of visitors:
     * Professinal, this could be a booker for a venue, producer, journalist etc.
-    * A fan of the band
+    * Casual, a fan of the band

-###### Proffessional Visitor:
+##### Proffessional Visitor:
     As a professional visitor of the site, I want to find some information about the band, so that I can write about them on my blog/magazine/promotional poster ,etc.
     As a professional visitor of the site, I want to contact the band, so that I can book them for my venue/party/interwiew etc.

-######  Casual Visitor (Fan):
+#####  Casual Visitor (Fan):
     As a casual visitor of the site, I want to see if there are any upcoming shows, so that I can go to them.
     As a casual visitor of the site, I want to listen to Monocide, so that i can rock out.

 From the owners point of wiew the main objective of the site is to provide a more proffessional place (than instagram and facebook), to promote future shows, projects, mechendise.
 As there are no current shows or tours planned the site will start of as mainly an official way to get in contact with the band for prespective buisniss partners or show promoters.

 Features: